jwinters2/chess/README.md

   Castling is either "O-O" for kingside, and "O-O-O" for queenside.
   Lowercase O's ("o") and zeros ("0") will also work.

+  Promotion is written as "a7-b8-q" or "a7 a8 q", which will move from a7 to a8,
+  promoting to a queen.

+  You can also click on the starting square, then the ending square, or the starting square again to cancel the selection.
+As of now, you cannot promote a pawn with only the mouse.
+I'll have to write a piece-selection-menu at some point.
+But for now please just type the move.

 To exit:

   Ctrl-c or Ctrl-q

 To do (for me):

-- a better chess A.I. to play against
+- a better chess A.I. to play against (it can always be improved)

+- a mouse-based pawn-promotion menu

 - fix memory leaks (SDL 2.0 is weird, literally opening and closing it loses like 300 bytes, and somehow leaving it open loses less)